MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/role-definitions-list.md

 ---
 title: List Microsoft Entra role definitions
-description: Learn how to list Azure built-in and custom roles.
+description: Learn how to list Microsoft Entra built-in and custom role definitions and their permissions using the Microsoft Entra admin center, Microsoft Graph PowerShell, or Microsoft Graph API.

 author: rolyon
 manager: amycolannino